 Affiliations:

 MSHSAA Sponsored Sports - MRVC Conference Affiliation

 The Lexington School District is a cooperating member of the Missouri River Valley East Conference.
-Association of Cooperating Schools and is committed to adhere to the rules and regulations of the association.
+Lexington is committed to adhere to the rules and regulations of the both the association and conference bylaws.